fitzcairn/Macro-Explain-o-Matic/README.md

 A couple things to note about this code:

 1. It was intended as an experiment to see how Google App Engine performed (and at the time it was written, the answer was "poorly!" for a number of reasons).
 The code is structured entirely around GAE's unique persistence model.
+I included the app.yaml and index.yaml files to make uploading to your own GAE instance easier.
 2. This is my first foray into writing a parse tree + interpreter.
 You have been warned. :)
 3. I'm also including all of the JS code I wrote to empower sites to take advantage of my API to do explain macros.